$99 New Patient Exam + X-rays — no insurance required. Book Online ›

 6. Canal sealing (15-20 minutes).
 Canals are filled with gutta-percha and sealing cement.
 The access opening is closed with a temporary or permanent filling.

 7. Final restoration (often a separate visit).
 A crown is placed on the tooth to protect it long-term — this is essential.
-See our dental crowns page.
+See our dental crowns in St. Charles.

 Total time: 60-90 minutes for a typical molar root canal.
 Some single-canal teeth (front teeth, premolars) finish in 45-60 minutes.